MH0386/face_recognition/README.md

 # Face Recognition

-## Introduction

 Face recognition with tensorflow.
+This project is task 1 of the CodeClause Internship in Machine Learning.